 The Paul Lauzier Charitable Foundation was created pursuant to the Last Will and Testament of Paul Lauzier.
 During his lifetime, Mr. Lauzier made numerous contributions to religious, educational and community organizations.
 His legacy of charitable giving continues through annual grants awarded by the Paul Lauzier Charitable Foundation in support of community development, youth programs, public health and safety, education and agriculture.
 There is no geographical limitation for funding requests.
-With that said, the Paul Lauzier Charitable Foundation prefers to fund programs and projects geographically located in rural communities in central and eastern Washington, with an emphasis within Grant County.
+However, the Paul Lauzier Charitable Foundation prefers to fund programs and projects geographically located in rural communities in central and eastern Washington, with an emphasis within Grant County.

 The Paul Lauzier Charitable Foundation will NOT:

-- Award grants to individuals.
+- award grants to individuals.

-- Award grants for salaries, debt retirement, political campaigns, tuition assistance or any nonexempt activity.
+- award grants for salaries, debt retirement, political campaigns, tuition assistance or any non-exempt activity.

-- Award grants to organizations that discriminate on the basis of ethnicity, gender, religion or physical ability.
+- award grants to organizations that discriminate on the basis of ethnicity, gender, religion or physical ability.

 The 2023 application is now available at www.zoomgrants.com/zgf/lauziergrants.
 The deadline is Friday, April 28.
 Applicants are notified of decisions via email in June.